LuWeijie1983/Exploring-Hacker-News-Posts/README.md

 - Do Ask HN or Show HN receive more comments on average?
 - Do posts created at a certain time receive more comments on average?
+- Do Ask HN or Show HN posts received more points on average?
+- Do posts created at a certain time are more likely to receive more points?
+- Compare the results to the average number of comments and points other posts receive